j-sieben/SCT/README.md

 Should PL/SQL actions be defined for the matching rule, they are executed and the result is persisted at the session state.
 This puts the session state into a central communication position, allowing for simple API access and maintaining security and session awareness.
 After all PL/SQL code has been executed, a JavaScript script is put together based on the JavaScript portions of the matching rule actions.
 This script is sent back to the calling plugin.

-As an example of the SQL created, review the following code snippet that was created for the scenario in our example (code is for database version 12c, 11g is supported as well):
+As an example of the SQL created, review the following query the plugin created based on the rule of our example (code is for database version 12c, 11g is supported as well):

 ```
   with session_state as(